Hollownugget/Hollownugget/README.md

 - 👀 I’m interested in games like Hollow Knight, Silksong, and Python
 - 🌱 I’m currently learning how to make Prankware and use Python
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me: I dunno, how?
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am terminally online